 ESSA also respects state authority by preventing the federal law from superseding any state laws with respect to a parent or guardian’s decision on participating in assessments.
 The law requires that, upon request, parents be provided with information regarding state policy, procedures, and parental rights regarding student participation in mandated assessments.
+Hawai‘i does not have an opt-out policy and encourages every student to participate in testing to provide information about their individual progress as well as progress of the student's school and the state.
 BACK TO TOP

 Here’s an overview of what ESSA requires for school accountability systems and how HIDOE stacks up against those requirements:

-GOALS: ESSA replaces NCLB’s Adequate Yearly Progress with state-defined goals for schools and the state:
+GOALS: ESSA replaces NCLB’s Adequate Yearly Progress with state-defined goals:

 - Achievement on state assessments;